sharat87/sharats.me/content/posts/2020-03-22-the-magic-of-autohotkey-2.md

 }
 ```

 The code is not very pretty, but oh well.
-It works well and I'd rather not touch it.
+It works well, and I'd rather not touch it.

 Here's a little **mute** video recording of this at work: